 You are required to complete homework for the chapter(s) covered following the lecture.
 The homework must be completed individually.
-Homework will be accessed through Connect and will be available on Thursday at 8pm, and due on of the following Thursday at 11:59pm.
+Homework will be accessed through Connect and will be available on Thursday at 9pm, and due on of the following Thursday at 2:59pm.
 There will be 11 homework chapters in total between Chapters 2-13 to complete, as well as one optional practice chapter (Chapter 1).
 Your lowest score of the 11 will be dropped.
-Late submissions will not be accepted and failure to successfully complete both portions of the homework (MCQs and problems) and submit before the deadline will result in a mark of zero.
+Late submissions will not be accepted.
+If two portions of the homework exist (MCQs + problems), failure to successfully complete both portions of the homework and submit before the deadline will result in a mark of zero.